epam/epam-kafka/src/Epam.Kafka/PACKAGE.md

 * Fluently set up multiple `ConsumerConfig`, `IConsumer<TKey, TValue>`, `ProducerConfig`, `IProducer<TKey, TValue>`, `IClient`, `ISchemaRegistryClient` configurations for applications that use DI via `AddKafka` extension method.
 * `KafkaFactory` caches `IClient`, `ISchemaRegistryClient` instances per configuration name, which allows to reuse resources.
-* Statistics representation to deserialize json returned by statistics handler.
 * Shared clients with observable errors and statistics for creation of dependent admin client and dependent producer.

 ## How to Use